CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

 ## Getting Started with the Lab

-Welcome to Migrate Windows Server to Azure workshop!
+Welcome to Migrate Windows Servers to Azure workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment